Swifts in the tower

 Each spring, swifts return to the UK after their long migration from Africa.
 For years, the Museum tower has been a favourite nesting site.
-Our live camera reveals the nesting birds inside.

 The Museum tower is a nesting site for European Swifts, and they are a familiar summer sight here.
 Once fledged, Common or European Swifts (Apus apus) spend practically their entire life in flight.
 They feed, sleep and collect nesting material on the wing.
 The only time a swift stops flying is when it is breeding, although they sometimes even mate without stopping.